 Where there is a willing neighbourhood forum or parish council it may produce a draft neighbourhood development plan.
-The proposal has to be consulted upon in accordance with procedural regulations (2).
-It is then submitted to the local planning authority and an independent examiner.
-If it satisfies certain basic conditions then it must be put to a referendum.
+It must first have a 'neighbourhood area', in which the plan is to have effect, designated as such by the local planning authority, the initial plan proposal then has to be consulted upon in accordance with procedural regulations (ref.
+2).
+It is then submitted to the local planning authority which will publish the draft plan and invite representations on it (ref.
+3).
+If the local planning authority is satisfied that the plan meets basic conditions, it is examined by an independent examiner (ref.
+4).
+If it satisfies certain basic conditions then it must be put to a referendum (ref.
+5).
 If more than half of those voting vote in favour then the document must be adopted as the neighbourhood development plan for that area and part of the overall development plan for all future planning applications.
-The basic conditions the proposal must satisfy are (3):
+The basic conditions the proposal must satisfy are (ref.
+6):

 - Having regard to the policies in the National Planning Policy Framework (NPPF) and any advice contained in guidance issued by the Secretary of State, it is appropriate to make the plan;